7.6 Examples

 We wish to observe an O5V star at medium spectral resolution at a wavelength of 1650 Å. We know that the star has a magnitude of V = 16.
 How long will it take to obtain S/N = 15?

-We select the G160M grating with a central wavelength of 1623 Å. We select a Kurucz O5V stellar model and set the normalization to be Johnson V = 16 mag.
-We find that the required exposure time is 1,163 s.
+We select the G160M grating with a central wavelength of 1623 Å. We select a Kurucz O5V stellar model and set the normalization to Johnson V = 16 mag.
+We find that the required exposure time is 2317 s (COS.sp.2260486).

 Suppose this star is reddened, with E(B − V) = 0.2.
 We select the Milky Way Diffuse (RV = 3.1) extinction law, which is shown in Figure 7.3.
-We must now decide if this extinction is to be applied before or after the normalization.
-Since the star has a measured magnitude, we want to apply the reddening before normalization.
+Since the star has a measured magnitude, we apply the reddening before normalization.
 Otherwise, the extinction would change the V magnitude of the stellar model.
-Making this selection, we find that S/N = 15 can be obtained in 2762 s (COS.sp.1033334).
-The ETC returns a BUFFER-TIME
+Making this selection, we find that S/N = 15 can be obtained in 5536 s (COS.sp.2260487).
+The ETC returns a BUFFER-TIME of 4385 s.
+To be conservative, we scale it by 2/3 to get 2921 s.

 7.6.3 A Solar-Type Star with an Emission Line